$44 Million Personal Injury Verdict

-The firm of Leeseberg & Valentine is pleased to report that on September 28, 2018 it obtained a verdict of $44 million in the case of Metts v.
-Athens Medical Lab after a two week jury trial in Franklin County, Ohio.
-The verdict is believed to be the largest personal injury verdict in state history in an individual tort case for a personal injury or medical malpractice.
+The firm of Leeseberg & Valentine is pleased to report that on September 28, 2018, it obtained a verdict of $44 million in the case of Metts v.
+Athens Medical Lab after a two-week jury trial in Franklin County, Ohio.
+The verdict is believed to be the largest personal injury verdict in state history in an individual tort case for personal injury or medical malpractice.

 In addition to the pediatrician’s office, a local laboratory was named as a defendant because it lost critical abnormal blood test results indicating the presence of infection.
 This contributed to the failure of the pediatrician’s office to timely diagnose and treat the infection.
-Also, the hospital where Bradley was eventually taken for surgery to treat his infection was named as a defendant for failing to properly monitor him following neurosurgery to treat his infection and respond promptly to indications that Bradley was developing intracranial hypertension by relieving the pressure that was building up inside his brain.
-The pediatrician’s office and hospital defendants settled the claims against them and the case went to trial against Athens Medical Lab only.
+Also, the hospital, where Bradley was eventually taken for surgery to treat his infection, was named as a defendant for failing to properly monitor him following neurosurgery and failing to respond promptly to indications that Bradley was developing intracranial hypertension by relieving the pressure that was building up inside his brain.
+The pediatrician’s office and hospital defendants settled the claims against them, and the case went to trial against Athens Medical Lab only.

 At trial, Bradley was able to introduce himself to the jury using his gaze pad.
-Evidence was submitted indicating it would require $19 million to cover the cost of future medical care for Bradley, and another $3 million for past medical bills.
+Evidence was submitted indicating that it would require $19 million to cover the costs of future medical care for Bradley and another $3 million for past medical bills.
 An economist testified that Bradley’s inability to work in the future would result in lost earnings of another $2 million.
 Additionally, the Leeseberg & Valentine trial team asked the jury to award an additional $20 million to compensate Bradley and his parents for Bradley’s devastating injury and the complete destruction of their normal family life.
-In closing argument lead trial attorney Gerry Leeseberg recommended an award of at least $42 million, and the jury responded with its verdict of $44.5 million.
+In his closing argument, lead trial attorney Gerry Leeseberg recommended an award of at least $42 million, and the jury responded with its verdict of $44.5 million.